DanielAbreuAcosta/Ecu_bat_micro/README.md

 ### Conda

-Anaconda is a reassembled program that aids in Python programming, it allows for easy download of packages, it includes Conda, which is an open-source manager.
+Anaconda is a program that aids in Python programming, allowing for easy download of packages, it also includes Conda, which is an open-source manager.

 1. To install it, go to <https://www.anaconda.com/download/success>, and select your operating system.
 2. Execute the downloaded file, and follow the instructions of the installer.